 The Qualifying Examination is an open-note, open-book written exam that covers the theory, methods, application and interpretation of epidemiology and epidemiologic research methods (courses covered include: PUBHEPI 6431, 7410, 7430, 7431; PUBHBIO 6210 and 6211).
 The exam consists of one 8-hour in-class exam and one week-long take-home exam.

 During the in-class exam, students will answer 4 questions on epidemiology and research methods.
 This exam will begin at 9 am and end at 5 pm.
 Students will be provided with a PC and must type their responses.
 Students may bring books and notes to the exam.
-If a student wishes to brings their notes on a flash drive, the division will provide an empty flash drive and the drive must be given back to the examination committee before the exam begins for review.
+If a student wishes to bring their notes on a flash drive, the division will provide an empty flash drive and the drive must be given back to the examination committee before the exam begins for review.
 No computational programs are allowed to be placed on the drive - only notes.
 Students will not have internet access, and cannot consult with anyone about the exam once the exam has begun except for the Chair of the Qualifying Exam Committee or their designee.

 The take-home exam will consist of a writing exercise.
 It will be given to students on the day following the in-class exam and it will be due one week later to the Qualifying Examination Committee Chair via OneDrive.
 Students may use any course-related or internet resources while completing the writing exercise.
 They may not, however, speak to anyone about the take-home exam until after they turn it in.